jlchn/language-x/README.md

 poped = fruit.pop(1)  # delete the 2rd one then return it
 fruit.remove(3)       # delete according to specific value, this will only delete the first occurance value
 ```
+- python tuple

+python tuple is not allowed to be deleted

 ### traverse the list